 Who Should Be NFPA 70E Certified?

 NFPA 70E certification is the best way to ensure the safety of employees who work in an environment where electrical hazards are present.
-While OSHA has its own standards on electrical hazards, it may use NFPA 70E to maintain certain OSHA standards.
+While OSHA has its own standards on electrical hazards, it may use NFPA 70E to maintain certain OSHA Requirements.